Welcome to PayPal!

 - Send and receive payments.

-- Make payments using your credit card, debit card, bank account, PayPal balance or other payment methods.
+- Make payments using your credit or debit card, or other payment methods available to you.

-- Accept credit card, debit card, bank account, PayPal balance or other payment methods from others.
+- Accept credit card, debit card, PayPal balance or other payment methods from others.

 You are responsible for maintaining adequate security and control of any and all IDs, passwords, personal identification numbers, or any other codes that you use to access your PayPal account and the PayPal services.
 You must provide us with correct and updated information (including financial information, your mailing address, email address and other contact information, or other information related to you or your business) in your PayPal account profile.